empress/empress-blog-attila-template/README.md

 box SEO friendly output.
 It supports being hosted on Github Pages, AWS S3 or any other static site hosting solution.

-For more information on how to use this system [read the Ember Ghost documentation](https://github.com/empress/empress-blog/blob/master/README.md) but if you want to get started straight away, try the quick start below.
+For more information on how to use this system [read the empress-blog documentation](https://github.com/empress/empress-blog/blob/master/README.md) but if you want to get started straight away, try the quick start below.

 If you want to see a demo of this template you can checkout [https://empress-blog-attila-template.netlify.com/](https://empress-blog-attila-template.netlify.com/)